O JARGON BUSTER

 - Clothing dump

-- A place where you can leave coats or other cloths while you
+- A place where you can leave coats or other clothing

 - Clothing Transfer